christianghama/count-words/README.md

-# Count Words Python Script
+# Counting words in a text using Python
 ![robot-reader](./Images/reader-robot.png)
 ## Introduction
 I like to start my learning journey of new languages (like French, Spanish, English etc.) by reading before listening or speaking.
 I try to read the most I can: books, articles, news etc. By reading you become familiar with the structure of the language and also increase your vocabulary, making the next steps of listening and speaking much easier.